VenaReality/vena-reality-modeling-skill/README.md

 Vena Reality Methodology is a reality-first thinking approach.

-It focuses on understanding the factors that determine:
+It focuses on understanding the structures that produce observed outcomes.

-- The current state of a situation
-- The direction of change
-- The possible outcomes

 Reality is not only facts.